-The ongoing charges figure is the total amount of costs the Fund incurred in a year, expressed as a percentage of the Fund's average Net Asset Value (NAV) for the period concerned.
-The changes consist of a change in calculation method and a change in the cost components that should be included in the calculation.
-The average Net Asset Value is now calculated as the average of all calculated and published NAV's during the year, whereas for the TER this average calculation was based on five measurement points during the year.
+The ongoing charges figure (OCF) is the total amount of costs the Fund incurred in a year, expressed as a percentage of the Fund's average Net Asset Value (NAV) for the period concerned.
 The performance related fees are excluded from the ongoing charges figure and are expressed separately as a percentage of the Fund's average Net Asset Value (NAV) for the period concerned.
-The resulting OCF for 2019 is 1.97% (2018: 1.92%).
-The resulting percentage of the performance fee for 2019 is nil % (2018: nil%).
+The resulting OCF for 2020 is 2.22% (2019: 1.97%).
+The resulting percentage of the performance fee for 2020 is 5.71% (2019: nil).